gpickin/justmockitdemo/README.md

-ITB2014-Meet-The-Family
+ITB2014-Just Mock It
 =======================

-Sample app for Into The Box 2014 "Meet The Family"
+Sample app for Into The Box 2014 "Just Mock It"